semgrep/semgrep-docs/docs/running-rules.md

 1. See the [Semgrep Registry](https://semgrep.dev/explore), click a ruleset, and then choose a rule.
 2. On the page of the rule, click **Run Locally**.
-3. Copy the code for local install, and then add the path to the source code you want to check in your terminal:
+3. Copy the code for local install, and then add the path to the source code you want to scan in your terminal:
     <pre class="language-bash"><code>semgrep scan --config="<span className="placeholder">RULESET-ID</span>" <span className="placeholder">PATH/TO/SRC</span></code></pre>
 4. Optional: Run registry rules simultaneously with local rules:
    <pre class="language-bash"><code>semgrep scan --config="<span className="placeholder">RULESET-ID</span>" --config=<span className="placeholder">PATH/TO/MYRULE.YAML PATH/TO/SRC</span></code></pre>